 There’s a difference between commitment and compliance, and the goal is to get commitment from the team.

-Pick one area to work on, and continue pointing to the higher-level reasons why we’re making the investment.
-That way we start making improvements while also building a culture that can maintain the process.
+We pick one area to work on and continue pointing to the higher-level reasons why we’re making the investment.
+That way we can start making improvements while also building a culture capable of maintaining the process.